A closure theorem for $\Gamma$-convergence and H-convergence with applications to non-periodic homogenization: Homogenization problems

 \begin{corollary}[Stability of homogenizability] Let $f,g\in\FF_{\alpha,\beta}(\mathbb R^d)$.
 Assume that for all $t>0$ Then $f$ is homogenizable if and only if $g$ is homogenizable, and in this case $g_{\rm hom}=f_{\rm hom}$. \end{corollary}

-\begin{remark}[Almost-periodic homogenization]\rm As an example Theorem 4.1 can be used to obtain a homogenization theorem for quadratic forms $f(y,\xi)=a(y)|\xi|^2$ with $a$ almost periodic in the mean; that is, such that there exist trigonometric polynomials $P_j$ such that
+The dependence of $g^j$ on $j$ in Theorem \ref{stabhom} is justified by some homogenization results for weakly almost-periodic functionals, which are obtained by approximation, as in the following example. \begin{example}[Almost-periodic homogenization]\rm Theorem 4.1 can be used to obtain a homogenization theorem for quadratic forms $f(y,\xi)=a(y)|\xi|^2$ with $a$ almost periodic in the mean; that is, such that there exist trigonometric polynomials $P_j$ satisfying

 Then we can define $g^j(y,\xi)= ((P_j(y)\vee\alpha)\wedge\beta)|\xi|^2$, whose coefficient is uniformly almost-periodic and hence homogenizable (see e.g.~\cite{Koz1,B0}).
 By construction $g^j$ satisfy \eqref{hypo-3c}, so that we conclude the homogenizability of $f$.